 “I leveraged everything I owned back then to buy and just got lucky.” – In response to how you were so fortunate to have bought so long ago.

-“Ouch, my back hurts so much from spending all afternoon gardening and mowing the lawn.” – In response to a smaller home owner.
+“Ouch, my back hurts so much from spending all afternoon gardening and mowing the lawn.
+The gophers are driving me crazy.” – In response to a smaller home owner.

 “Landlords are greedy and evil.” – In response to renters bashing landlords for raising the rent.

 “My parents actually bought my house for me.” – When a colleague finds out you live in a sweet pad.

 “I'm unemployed and looking for work.” – In response to someone asking why you never seem to work even though you saved up enough so you don't have to.

 “I'm a consultant who also moonlights as a (tennis, language, music, etc) instructor in the afternoons.” – In response to someone asking why you always get to take so much vacation.

 “I just got lucky with this one stock investment.
 I'm sure to pick loser after loser if you ask me to now.” – In response to how you were able to amass so much money so quickly.